 Section 1.
 An employee who sustains a work-related injury during the term of this Agreement as a result of which the employee is disabled, if so determined by a decision issued under the operation of the Workers' Compensation Program, shall be entitled to use accumulated sick, annual, or personal leave or injury leave without pay.
 While using accumulated leave, the employee will be paid a supplement to Workers' Compensation of full pay reduced by an amount that yields a net pay, including Workers' Compensation and Social Security Disability Benefits, that is equal to the employee's net pay immediately prior to the injury.
 Net pay prior to injury is defined as gross base pay minus federal, state, and local withholding, unemployment compensation tax, Social Security and retirement contributions.
 One full day of accumulated leave (7.5 or 8 hours as appropriate) will be charged for each day the supplement is paid.
-Accumulated leave and injury leave without pay may be used for an aggregate of 12 months or for the duration of the disability, whichever is lesser, except that, if only accumulated leave is used, it may be used beyond 12 months until exhausted or until the disability ceases, whichever occurs sooner.
-In no case however will the aggregate of 12 months extend beyond three years from the date the injury occurred.
+Accumulated leave and injury leave without pay may be used for an aggregate of nine (9) months (274 calendar days) or for the duration of the disability, whichever is lesser, except that, if only accumulated leave is used, it may be used beyond nine (9) months (274 calendar days) until exhausted or until the disability ceases, whichever occurs sooner.
+In no case however will the aggregate of nine (9) months (274 calendar days) extend beyond three years from the date the injury occurred.
 If no leave is available under this Section, the provisions of Section 12 may apply.

-For temporary employees, accumulated leave and injury leave without pay shall be available for an aggregate of up to 12 months, for the duration of the disability or for the scheduled duration of the temporary employment, whichever is the least.
-In no case, however, will the aggregate of 12 months extend beyond three years from the date the injury occurred.
+For temporary employees, accumulated leave and injury leave without pay shall be available for an aggregate of up to of nine (9) months (274 calendar days), for the duration of the disability or for the scheduled duration of the temporary employment, whichever is the least.
+In no case, however, will the aggregate of nine (9) months (274 calendar days) extend beyond three years from the date the injury occurred.